chbrown13/class-ops/Workshops/Development/Metrics.md

 ### 📒 Online Exercise

-Click below to check out an activity working with another tool for measuring more advanced code metrics for python.
+**Click below to check out an activity working with another tool for measuring more advanced code metrics for python.
+Turn in your responses to the questions with HW3 on Canvas.**

 <a href="https://devops.docable.cloud/dcbrown/v/620ec3c6a42d528cf97154a5">
 <img src="resources/imgs/radon-preview.png">
 </a>

-Don't forget to upload your responses with your homework on Canvas and add the teaching staff to your pair programming repo!
+You completed the CS5704 Development Environments Workshop!
+The deliverables for this workshop include a GitHub repository (with code, two branches, a text file, and three screenshots) in addition to answers to [questions on Canvas](https://canvas.vt.edu/courses/145256/assignments/1384321) for Homework 3.
+If you were not able to complete the workshop in class, finish the rest for homework.

+**Due:** Friday February 25 at 11:59pm on GitHub and Canvas